Using the pomerium-cli proxy command with Azure AKS

 Make the following changes:

-• add proxy-url with your local proxy.
+with your local proxy. - add

-• add tls-server-name with the real server name.
+with the real server name.

 clusters: